nnasoke/express-typescript-template/README.md

 ## Express Typescript Template

-A bootstrap project for Express and typescript.
+A bootstrap project that us express and typescript.

 ### Developent